Frequently Asked Questions (FAQs)

 In order to apply to take the Nationally Certified School Nurse Exam you need the following documentation which must be uploaded to your account in a .pdf, .jpeg, .tif, or .png, format.

-• If your state no longer provides a printed copy of your RN license, you can provide a copy of your online license verification.
-Many times your state nursing board will allow you to verify your license on their website.
+- Provide a copy of your online license verification.
+Your state nursing board will often allow you to verify your license on their website.
 Many states use the following Nursys website for license verification: https://www.nursys.com/Default.aspx

-• Submit a copy of your transcript (may be unofficial or computer downloaded) indicating that your baccalaureate degree is in nursing.
+- Submit a copy of your degree or transcript (may be unofficial or computer downloaded) indicating that your baccalaureate degree is in nursing, your name, and the date it was conferred.

-• Submit documentation of at least 1,000 hours of clinical practice that have been worked within the three years prior to taking the exam.
-This should be a letter from your employer on letterhead that indicates dates and hours of employment.
+- Submit documentation of at least 1,000 hours of clinical practice that have been worked within the three (3) years prior to applying for the exam.
+This should be a letter from your employer on letterhead that indicates dates and hours of employment and the number of days you are expected to work per a school year.

 Please do not hesitate to reach out to us at info@nbcsn.org if you have questions or need help.